TL;DR

 Constraints:

-For paid newsletter: “Add a 100-word teaser of next issue’s topic, positioned to make a free reader curious.”
+For a paid newsletter, add: “Add a 100-word teaser of next issue’s topic, positioned to make a free reader curious.”

 Recommended output structure

 Hook → 3 sections → action callout → closer with CTA.
 Subject + preview line at the top.
 Total 600-800 words.
-Sections separated by a single line break, not heading hierarchy (newsletter clients render headings inconsistently).
+Separate sections with a single line break, not heading hierarchy, because newsletter clients render heading tags inconsistently.

 How to check the output is usable